taeruh/pauli_tracker/c_lib/README.md

 C bindings partially exporting the API of the [pauli_tracker crate].

-*While everything should build, the bindings here are lacking behind the Rust crate.
+*While everything should compile, the bindings here are lacking behind the Rust crate.
 The current focus is on the Rust crate and the Python wrapper.*

 ## Compiling the library